-An easy to make keto low carb no bake cheesecake is the perfect dessert for summer.
+An easy to make keto no-bake cheesecake is the perfect dessert for summer.
 It holds up well in the summer heat with no need to turn the oven on.

 It's so hard to believe that the school year is coming to an end.
 That means summer fun is happening soon and I've got to get off the computer.